AlexandreDecan/sismic/docs/advancedtopics/dealingtime.rst

 And *voilà*!

 As it is not very convenient to manually set the clock each time you want to execute something, it is best to put it in a loop.
+To avoid the use of a ``starttime`` variable, you can set the initial time of an interpreter using the ``initial_time`` parameter of its constructor.
+This is illustrated in the following example.

 .. code:: python